 Explore the lives, legends and scandals of the people who built this magnificent skyscraper of glass and stone – both up on the pinnacles and down in the crypts.

 09.45 Meet at Salisbury coach park, Millstream Approach.
 SP1 3UE.
 Where we will pick up our transport to Old Sarum.
 Please also note there is a long stay car park opposite.

 10.00 Introduction by Dr Emma Wells ‘How to build a medieval cathedral’ followed by a tour of Old Sarum (with a break for tea or coffee)

 12.30 Lunch in the Cathedral Refectory restaurant

-13.30 We have a guided tour of the main church, cloisters and Chapter House, please note the original 1215 Magna Carta is not currently on display due to repair work but should be back soon.
-However, if it's not back a facsimile will be shown to us.
+13.30 We have a guided tour of the main church, cloisters and Chapter House (visit Magna Carta 1215).
 We then go on the Cathedral's medieval graffiti tour.
 Most of the tour is conducted at floor level but a section of this fascinating journey into the Cathedral's past will involve climbing around 70 steps via a spiral staircase to the highest balcony level (triforium) The Tower tour is optional which continues after the Graffiti tour or a visit to the Stonemasons yard instead.

 16.30 Day ends